 The Center Cannot Hold

-I was a really good salesperson, you see, before my manager forced me into outside sales.
+I was among the best sales people, you see, before my manager forced me into outside sales.
 When I worked in operations, I called prospective clients and asked them for meetings.
 A good number of them agreed to meet with me, and because I had a few years of experience solving my client’s problems, I was able to recognize their challenges and suggest to them some ways I might be able to help.
 Winning deals was nothing more than asking for a chance to help.

 I had no quota and I wasn’t responsible for scheduling new meetings, even though I was able to meet new prospective clients every week.
 But once I was given the title of Field Salesperson in Los Angeles, things immediately fell apart.
 I became a bad salesperson.